A framework for 'green' and 'transition' for the informed investor 14 min read

 The Taxonomy will initially establish criteria for economic activities undertaken within the six priority sectors set out below.
 Within each of those sectors, the Taxonomy will establish technical screening criteria to determine which activities will constitute either 'green' or 'transition' activities within the definition of the Taxonomy.
 The technical screening criteria will differ between sectors to reflect the nature of the activities undertaken in each sector.

-In addition to meeting the relevant technical screening criteria within a certain sector, an activity will also need to satisfy the DNSH criteria, and the 'minimum social safeguards' (MSS) criteria.
+In addition to meeting the relevant technical screening criteria within a certain sector, an activity will also need to satisfy the do no significant harm (DNSH) criteria, and the 'minimum social safeguards' (MSS) criteria.
 DNSH criteria can be both generic (applying to all activities) and specific (applying to certain activities), whereas MSS criteria are generic only.

 In order for an activity to be classified as a 'green' activity or a 'transition' activity within a sector, it will need to meet the relevant technical criteria applicable to that activity, the relevant DNSH criteria and the MMS criteria.